fbraem/mqweb/README.md

 ```
    Where &lt;qmgrName&gt; is the name of the queuemanager, &lt;host&gt; the server where
    the queuemanager is running. &lt;port&gt; is the port of the listener and
    &lt;channelName&gt; is the name of the server connection channel.
+When no channel
+   property is set, SYSTEM.DEFAULT.SVRCONN will be used as default.

 2. When no name is passed in the URL, mqweb will try to connect to the default
    queuemanager.
 In bindings mode this is done by connecting with a blank